Blog icon

 Copied!

-Our flexible program model means partnerships can be designed to suit your organisation or school needs, with guidance and administrative support from our program team.
+Our flexible program model means partnerships can be designed to suit your organisation needs, with guidance and administrative support from our program team.
 Organisational benefits include a greater connection to schools in your community, more awareness of the work you do, and improved communication skills for volunteers.

 The challenge